sgmurphy/wordpress-plugins/wp-hide-security-enhancer/readme.txt

 **Hide -> Admin > Admin URL**

 * New Admin URL – Creates a new admin URL instead of the default ”/wp-admin”.
 This also applies for admin-ajax.php calls
+* Disable customized Admin Url redirect to the Login page
 * Block default Admin Url – Blocks default admin URL and files from being accessible

 **Security -> Captcha**